spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse-usage-exporter.md

 - install the synapse-usage-exporter service
 - re-configure Synapse to push (via HTTP `PUT`) usage statistics information to synapse-usage-exporter
-- re-configure [Prometheus](./configuring-playbook-prometheus-grafana.md) (if Grafana is enabled), to periodically scrape metrics from synapse-usage-exporter
+- re-configure [Prometheus](./configuring-playbook-prometheus-grafana.md) (if Prometheus is enabled), to periodically scrape metrics from synapse-usage-exporter
 - add a new [Grafana](./configuring-playbook-prometheus-grafana.md) dashboard (if Grafana is enabled) containing Synapse usage statistics

 ## Quickstart